Wydawnictwo Avia Artis - ebooki

 -

-The Idiot - a novel by Fyodor Dostoyevsky, a Russian novelist, philosopher and short story writer.
+Poor Folk - a novel by Fyodor Dostoyevsky, a Russian novelist, philosopher and short story writer.
 Many literary critics rate him as one of the greatest psychological novelists in world literature.
-The title is an ironic reference to the central character of the novel, Prince (Knyaz) Lev Nikolayevich Myshkin, a young man whose goodness
+Poor Folk is written in the form of letters between the two main characters, Makar Devushkin and Varvara Dobroselova, who are poor third co-

 - ePub + Mobi 12 pkt